 The PE faculty is determined to provide a wide variety of opportunities for all of our pupils within the curriculum, extracurricular and to local schools and the community.
 These initiatives can make a real difference to the lives of those within our school, local community and beyond.
 The following initiatives give a flavour of some of the activities that the Specialism supports and the opportunities that they provide for our students.

 Sports Leaders UK

 Sports leadership is the catalyst of many of the opportunities that we are able to offer at The Regis School.
 Pupils are offered the opportunity to receive leadership training in Year 7, where they receive training to develop individual leadership skills, confidence and organisational skills.
-In Year 9 the more formal Sports leader award is offered to develop upon skills already learnt.
-In the 6th form The Community Sports Leader and Higher Sports Leader qualifications are offered to stretch and extend students as they become more proficient in their leadership skills.
-Specific areas of the PE curriculum are also designed to focus upon leadership such as Leading swimming and the FA Respect programme.
+They have the opportunity to maintain their leadership status throughout their school lives.
+In the 6th form The Community Sports Leader qualification is offered to stretch and extend students as they become more proficient in their leadership skills.
+Specific areas of the PE curriculum are also designed to focus upon leadership such as fit to lead programme.
 This gives all students the opportunity to assume the role of a leader in their PE lessons.

 The Leadership academy is also led through the School Sports Partnership hosted at TRS, providing opportunities for elite sport students in the locality in Years 9-11 to extend and develop their own individual physical abilities, leadership qualities and aspirational goals.

 School Sport Partnership (SSP), School Games & The Regis School